denehyg/reveal.js-menu/README.md

 		custom: false,

 		// Specifies the themes that will be available in the themes
 		// menu panel.
-Set to 'true' to show the themes panel with
+Set to 'true' to show the themes menu panel
-		// the default themes list.
-Alternatively, provide an array
+		// with the default themes list.
+Alternatively, provide an
-		// to specify specific themes to make available in the
+		// array to specify the themes to make available in the
-		// themes panel, for example...
+		// themes menu panel, for example...
 		// [
 		//     { name: 'Black', theme: 'css/theme/black.css' },
 		//     { name: 'White', theme: 'css/theme/white.css' },